Formalization of Asymptotic Convergence for Stationary Iterative Methods: Introduction

-However, in many cases, solving the differential equations analytically is intractable.
-Therefore, the differential equations are solved numerically in a finite computational domain, using methods such as finite differences or finite elements.
-In many cases, the desired precision is so high that it requires a large finite domain, and the exact numerical computation -- typically involving the inversion of a large matrix -- cannot be performed exactly.
-In those cases, a common approach is to use a family of methods called \emph{iterative methods}~\cite{saad2003iterative}.
-Instead of inverting a large matrix, those methods build a series of approximations of the solution that eventually converge to the direct solution.
-Many general purpose ordinary differential equation (ODE) solvers use some kind of iterative method to solve the linear system.
+Many general purpose ordinary differential equation (ODE) solvers use some kind of iterative method to solve linear systems.
 For instance, ODEPACK~\cite{hindmarsh1983odepack}, which is a collection of FORTRAN solvers for initial value problem for ODEs, uses iterative (preconditioned Krylov) methods instead of direct methods for solving linear systems.
-Since most codes in scientific computing are still written and maintained in FORTRAN, these solvers are being widely used.
-Another widely used suite of ODE solvers is SUNDIALS~\cite{hindmarsh2005sundials}.
+Another widely used suite of ODE solvers is the SUNDIALS~\cite{hindmarsh2005sundials}.
 SUNDIALS has support for a variety of direct and Krylov iterative methods for solving the system of linear equations.
 SUNDIALS solvers are used by the mixed finite element (MFEM) package for solving nonlinear algebraic systems and by NASA for spacecraft trajectory simulation~\cite{hindmarsh2005sundials}.
-Because those iterative methods are widely used, it is important to obtain formal guarantees for the convergence of iterative solutions to the ``true'' solutions of differential equations.
-In this paper we use the Coq theorem prover to formalize the convergence guarantees for iterative methods.
+Because those iterative methods are widely used, it is important to obtain formal guarantees for the convergence of iterative solutions to the ``true'' solution of differential equations.
+In this work we use the Coq theorem prover to formalize the convergence guarantees for a class of iterative methods called the \emph{Stationary iterative methods}.
+The choice of stationary iterative methods for formalization is motivated by the fact that this class of methods is used as building blocks for more complicated iterative solvers like Krylov subspace and conjugate gradient methods~\cite{saad2003iterative}.